What is being planned?

 Will the existing Complex need to close during construction?

 It is anticipated that partial closure of certain areas will be required at different stages of the project.
 A detailed plan of such works will be communicated in due course.

 A group fitness offer will continue to run during all phases of the redevelopment, by re-locating these session to other areas of the facility.
 Full details to be released.

 Whilst we will not be seeking full accreditation for the building in the same way as was achieved at Great Sankey Neighbourhood Hub, the design and fit out of the building has all been deliberately planned with reference to the same dementia friendly guidance at all stages.

 Will the Hub retain a gym?

-Yes, there will be a newly fitted out fitness suite with accessible and modern equipment which will include functional fitness space and free weights area.
+Yes, there will be a newly fitted out fitness suite with accessible and modern equipment which will include an expanded functional fitness space and free weights area.
 Members do not need to pre-book to use the gym, and can stay as long as they like within opening hours.